Academic Information 2012

 Course Offerings

-Registration for courses offered during the 2012 excavation season at Tall al-`Umayri must happen before you come to Jordan.
+Registration for courses offered during the 2016 excavation season at Tall al-`Umayri must happen before you come to Jordan.
 Please communicate in advance with the contact person listed for the institution through which you hope to obtain credit (only MPP-affiliated and MPP-`Umayri consortium schools can grant credit for courses taken on this project) in order to register before the summer begins.
 Unless otherwise indicated, credits are undergraduate quarter units.
 Some courses may require reading and research before and/or after the excavation season.
+Mount Royal University, Pacific Union College, and Walla Walla University students will register through La Sierra University for units directly transferable to students' respective schools.

 La Sierra University Package Plan -- Contact Douglas Clark